ethanshafron/data-science-final/README.md

 # The Geography of Gratitude
 ## A natural language processing + cultural ecosystem services + geography project
-### Done with about 14 days notice and only one prior programming class under my belt
+### Done with one prior programming class under my belt and a lotttttttt of coffee

 The goal of this project was to investigate what Americans are thankful for on Thanksgiving, or at least what they say they are thankful for on Twitter.
-The aim of this project was to answer several specific questions:
+The aims of this project were to answer several specific questions:

 1. Is there a semantic difference in what Americans are grateful for based on the type of land they tweet from on Thanksgiving